Posted by Marie Lemieux on July 18, 2017

 Voters made their voices heard through RCV and were able to rank their mail-in ballots in order of preference.
 With RCV, a Conservative party member could vote for as few as one candidate, or as many as 10 candidates.
 Each riding (electoral district) was allocated 100 points, and these points were distributed to various leadership candidates according to the votes received.
 This system ensured that smaller ridings with smaller memberships would have an equal representation in the party’s choice for leadership.

 Many political pundits accurately predicted that it would take the maximum number of rounds (13) to reach the 50%+1 threshold (a majority of votes).
 Due to the number of candidates, predictions of the rankings were limited; however Maxime Bernier was often named as a frontrunner.
-In each round, the candidate with the lowest amount was eliminated and those voter’s second choice was then counted, insuring that these voters’ interests continued to be represented throughout the voting process.
+In each round, the candidate with the lowest amount was eliminated and those voters' second choices were then counted, insuring that these voters’ interests continued to be represented throughout the voting process.
 This process was continued until the threshold was reached.

 During the last round, Andrew Scheer faced off with Maxime Bernier, who wished to bring sweeping changes to the party’s policies, such as a firm rejection of supply management, and a policy to control the price of eggs, poultry, and other products.
 On the other hand, Andrew Scheer proposed continuity in order to promote consensus within the caucus and the party.
 His capacity to not only present moderate policies that could attract a broad base of conservative voters, but also his ease to go beyond his usual base and attract many second, third and fourth choice votes were crucial factors in his ability to secure victory.